jarusll/the-logs/index.md

 Occupied with personal stuff.

 # 2022-05-08
 I came across noweb for org-mode and I have fallen in love with it.
-It allows me to write seperate chunks of code and include in other chunks.
+It allows me to write separate chunks of code and include in other chunks.
 I can start writing literate programs now.

 The other problem, more of an inconvenience is lack of support for org-mode for 11ty framework.
 I am looking into exporting my site to org-mode.

-When I seperate the code in chunks and prepend the required code for evaluation, the prepended code also shows up in export.
+When I separate the code in chunks and prepend the required code for evaluation, the prepended code also shows up in export.
 The prepended code is duplicated so it shows up twice.
 Using the `:noweb strip-export` flag fixes it.
 This is turning out to be real good.

 Nixos would be an overkill for me.
 Another alternative for me would be managing dotfiles using GNU Stow and flatpak everything (I don't know if it's possible).